Fall 2024 Capacity Building Grants Cycle

 Grant Committee Interviews

-The Grants Review Committee will hold interviews with select applicants.
-Those not moving to round #2 will be notified.
+The Grants Review Committee held interviews with select applicants.
+Those not moving to round #2 were notified.

 November 2024